 I approach the hooded figure who’s staring at their phone absentmindedly.
 A red backpack sits on the table, a faint orange miasma floats up from the bag.
 Officer Owens tells the man the restaurant is non-smoking.

-A demon with black, sharp teeth spins around.
+A demon with empty black orbs for eyes, and festering sharp teeth spins around.

 Somewhere a loud drum strikes.